I'm a proud Tucson native and my interests include:

-My interests include coding, reading, sustainable living, traveling, politics, philanthropy, journalism, cooking, philosophy, Internet of Things, HAM Radio, communing with nature, astronomy, teaching others, brewing beer, history, mathematics, and technology.
+Coding, solar projects, Spanish, A.I. and machine learning, reading, sustainable living, Raspberry Pi, traveling, Linux, politics, philanthropy, journalism, cooking, philosophy, Internet of Things, HAM Radio, nature, astronomy, teaching, hiking, history, mathematics, and technology.

 I joined the army in 2004 becoming a Tank Crewman.
 I was sent to Basic Training in Ft.
 Knox, Kentucky and was subsequently stationed in Ft.
 Hood, Texas.
 In 2005, I deployed to Iraq.
 I returned in 2007, and after completing my service I was honorably discharged in 2008.
 I followed up my active duty service by joining the National Guard from 2008-2010